Modern Slavery Statement

 2.1 We are a Software and Technology Development company.
 Our Applications and Solutions are for the automotive industry and offer multiple services for the various stages of customer journey.
 Our people and customers are at the forefront of our business, therefore their wellbeing is fundamental when creating our business processes.

 3. Our Business

 3.1 The CitNOW Group operates through the following divisions:

-3.1.1 Zype TV Ltd (t/a CitNOW) – Development of our Video Applications and software to the automotive industry.
+3.1.1 Zype TV Ltd (t/a CitNOW) – Provider of app-based video and asset collection for the automotive industry.

-3.1.2 Eight Technology Ltd (t/a Dealerweb) – creation of automotive sales and lead management systems.
+3.1.2 Eight Technology Ltd (t/a Dealerweb) – Provides enquiry and lead management tools for automotive retailers.

 3.1.3 Zype TV Ltd (t/a Tootle) – Is an online part exchange vehicle appraisal tool.

-3.1.4 Reef Business Systems Ltd (t/a Reef) – creation of automotive sales and lead management systems.
+3.1.4 Reef Business Systems Ltd (t/a Reef) – Provides showroom and dealer management software.